Nuclei-Software/nuclei-linux-sdk/README.md

 If you have connected your board to your Linux development environment, and setuped JTAG drivers, then you can run `make upload_freeloader` to upload the *freeloader/freeloader.elf* to your board.

-You can also use `riscv-nuclei-elf-gdb` and `openocd` to download this program by yourself.
+You can also use `riscv-nuclei-elf-gdb` and `openocd` to download this program by yourself, for simple steps, please see [Known issues and FAQs](#Known-issues-and-FAQs).

 ### Build SDCard Boot Images

-If **BOOT_MODE** is set to `flash`, then no need to prepare the boot images, just program the freeloader.elf to on board flash, but it required at least 8M flash.
+If **BOOT_MODE** is set to `flash`, then no need to prepare the boot images, just program the **freeloader.elf** to on board flash, but it required at least 8M flash.

 If you have run `make sim` command before, please make sure you run `make preboot` to prepare build environment for generate boot images.